Eschatologue/CM_wiki/docs/class/sorcerer/aberrant.md

 **See the Invisible**{ .inl } You can see any invisible creature within 60 feet of you, provided it isn't behind total cover.
 Your eyes also turn black or become writhing sensory tendrils.

-***Wormlike Movement*** Your body, along with any equipment you are wearing or carrying, becomes slimy and pliable.
+**Wormlike Movement**{ .inl } Your body, along with any equipment you are wearing or carrying, becomes slimy and pliable.
 You can move through any space as narrow as 1 inch without squeezing, and you can spend 5 feet of movement to escape from nonmagical restraints or the Grappled condition.

 ### Level 18: Warping Implosion

 You can unleash your aberrant power as a space-warping anomaly.
-As **:rsc-a: Magic**{ .rsc } action, you can teleport to an unoccupied space you can see within 120 feet of you.
+As **:rsc-a: Magic**{ .rsc } action, you teleport to an unoccupied space you can see within 120 feet of yourself.
 Immediately after you disappear, each creature within 30 feet of the space you left must make a Strength saving throw against your spell save DC.
-On a failed save, a creature takes 3d10 force damage and is pulled straight toward the space you left, ending in an unoccupied space as close to your former space as possible.
-On a successful save, the creature takes half as much damage and isn't pulled.
+On a failed save, a creature takes 3d10 Force damage and is pulled straight toward the space you left, ending in an unoccupied space as close to your former space as possible.
+On a successful save, the creature takes half as much damage only.

-Once you use this feature, you can't do so again until you finish a **:rest-long: Long Rest**, unless you spend 5 Sorcery Points to use it again.
+Once you use this feature, you can't do so again until you finish a **:rest-long: Long Rest** unless you spend 5 Sorcery Points (no action required) to restore your use of it.

 --8<-- "includes/snippets/spells2/lv0-5.md"